amuller/checkero/README.md

 Output
 ======

-The script finds common subexpressions and prints some global statistics.
+The script finds common sub-expressions and prints some global statistics.

-Hotspots
+Hot-spots
 --------

-Prints out the most commonly used subexpressions.
+Prints out the most commonly used sub-expressions.

 For example: